olcf/olcf-user-docs/software/e4s.rst

 Access via modules
 ---------------------

-To load the currently installed E4S stack:
+To load the currently installed E4S stack on Summit:

 ::